codingmypath/restaurant_roulette/README.md

 # Restaurant Roulette App
-This app helps you pick a restaurant to eat.
+This app helps you pick a restaurant to eat when you are having trouble making a choice.
 It uses the Yelp Rest API to get choices based on your preferences and randomly selects one.

 **Link to project:** https://restaurantroulette.onrender.com//